n8n-io/n8n-docs/docs/code-examples/methods-variables-reference.md

+---
+description: Built-in methods and variables you can use in expressions and code in n8n.
+---

 # Built-in methods and variables

 n8n provides built-in methods and variables for working with data and accessing n8n data.
 This document provides a reference list of available methods and variables, with a short description.
 Note that some methods and variables aren't available in the Function node.